alevisentini/testframework/README.md

 This repository contains a complete **QA Automation Framework** built with **Playwright (TypeScript)**.
 It demonstrates real-world testing practices including UI testing, API testing, performance testing (Artillery & JMeter), environment configurations, fixtures, POM architecture, and CI/CD pipelines using GitHub Actions.

+The test framework combines traditional automated testing practices with a **Retrieval-Augmented Generation (RAG)** implementation.
+The goal is to demonstrate how modern QA teams can integrate LLM-ready knowledge retrieval into their workflows while keeping the system transparent, testable, and vendor-independent.

 ---

 ## 🚀 Technologies & Tools